clementohNZ/awesome-kubernetes/README.md

 cluster of pods of inactive evicted pods.

 `kubectl get po --all-namespaces --field-selector 'status.phase!=Running' -o json | kubectl delete -f -`

+## Contribution
+When submitting your helpful command, it would be doubly helpful to include some context on why the command is useful.

 ## Useful Links
 - [Kubectl Aliases](https://github.com/ahmetb/kubectl-aliases) - This will